 Let’s say someone read Bittman’s book and decided that from now on, they’d eat no animal products until dinner.
 For most people, that one decision will probably cut their intake of animal products at least in half.
 But rather than encourage this step, the Vegan Police would likely respond with something singularly unhelpful.
 One of their favorite lines is, “You can’t call yourself a vegan if you eat animal products.”

-So what the Vegan Police are actually pushing for is a tiny identity cult rather than a broad-based worldwide inclusive movement that will put an end to factory farming and large-scale animal agribusiness.
+So what the Vegan Police are actually pushing for is a tiny identity cult.
+What we need to build instead is a broad-based worldwide inclusive movement that will put an end to factory farming and large-scale animal agribusiness.

 Progress, Not Perfection